‘THE IMPOSSIBLE ASTRONAUT’/’DAY OF THE MOON’

 ‘DAY OF THE MOON’ (Part 2)

-The second episode takes place three months later since ‘The Impossible Astronaut’.
+The second episode takes place three months later after ‘The Impossible Astronaut’.
 It was strange to start the second episode without directly resolving the cliff-hanger in its usual traditional manner.

-It begins with an unusual opening sequence as Amy, Rory and River are running for their lives by Canton Delaware.
-I found it a shock and a surprise when Canton shoots the Doctor’s companions.
+It begins with an unusual opening sequence, as Amy, Rory and River are running for their lives by Canton Delaware.
+I found it a shock and a surprise when Canton shoots off the Doctor’s companions.

-But it turns out that Canton hasn’t turned bad at all.
-He was helping the Doctor and his friends by sealing them in a prison made of dwarf star alloy to hide from the Silence and get into the TARDIS.
+But it turns out Canton hasn’t turned bad at all.
+He was helping the Doctor and his friends by sealing them in a prison made of dwarf star alloy in order to hide from the Silence as they get in the TARDIS.

 In the three months since the first episode, the Doctor, Amy, Rory, River and Canton have been trying to find out what these Silence monsters are all about.
 They’re about to get closer to the truth.